isomerpages/moe-bedoksouthsec/_student-development/Character and Citizenship Education CCE.md

- [ECG Paent Guide](https://www.moe.gov.sg/-/media/files/programmes/ecg/ecg-tips-for-parents.ashx).
+ [ECG Parent Guide](https://www.moe.gov.sg/-/media/files/programmes/ecg/ecg-tips-for-parents.ashx).
 This microsite hosts an online copy of the recently published Education and Career Guidance (ECG) Parent Guide that has tips on how to support your child’s ECG journey.

 ### Recommended online resources